It Weighs You Down

 PANEL 4

 A laundromat.
-The same fat man we saw on the plane, is in the foreground, looking up blankly in the middle of folding laundry.
-Mounted high on the wall behind him, next to a row of driers, is a TV that’s showing some sort of talk show, with three people seated on a couch facing the camera.
+The same fat man we saw on the plane is folding laundry.
+Mounted high on the wall behind him is a TV showing a talk show.

 Clinging to the fat man’s back is the woman’s word balloon from the airplane panel.